netskopeoss/K8S-OpenShift-CloudExchange/README.md

 - Retrieve Mongodb statefulset pods name.
   ```
   kubectl get pods -n <namespace>
-- Using the retrieved mongodb statefulset pods name from the previous step, delete the Mongodb Statefulset pods in reverse order (wait untill the deleted pod starts again with new image and becomes healthy before deleting the next pod.) using the following command.
+- Using the retrieved mongodb statefulset pods name from the previous step, delete the Mongodb Statefulset pods in reverse order (wait until the deleted pod starts again with new image and becomes healthy before deleting the next pod.) using the following command.
   ```
   kubectl delete pod <mongodb-statefulset-pod-name> -n <namespapce>
 - After the successful migration to v5.0.0, ensure that the MongoDB and RabbitMQ StatefulSets have completed the rolling update, resulting in the creation of new containers for the Core and Worker components.
 Perform a series of sanity tests to verify the functionality and stability of the migrated system.
 Additionally, check the CE version from the CE user interface to confirm the successful migration and ensure that the updated version v5.0.0 is reflected.